bytedance/byteps/README.md

 <img src="/images/perf_tcp_vgg16.png" width="360" height="220"><img src="/images/perf_tcp_resnet50.png" width="360" height="220">

-We further evaluate BytePS on RDMA-enabled networks.
+We further evaluate BytePS on RDMA networks.
 The machines are based on PCIe architecture (4 GPUs under one PCIe switch), and each machine contains two PCIe switches.
 The machines are inter-connected by 100 Gbps RoCEv2 networks.
 The bottleneck is the local PCIe bandwidth.
 In this case, BytePS outperforms Horovod by 7% for Resnet50, and 17% for VGG16.